-The extra protection provided by RCDs is now fully appreciated and this is recognised in BS 7671 Regulation 415.1.
+The extra protection provided by RCDs is now fully appreciated and this is recognised in in BS 7671:2018+A2:2022 Regulation 415.1.

 It must be stressed, however, that the RCD should be used as additional protection only and not considered as a substitute for the basic means of direct contact shock protection (insulation, enclosure etc).